 When we see a sentence with a lot of coordinating conjunctions (and, but, if, or), we almost always make that sentence into two, three, or four separate sentences.
 When you write a sentence that contains a number of these words, it's best to review it and see where you can chop it up.
 Also, sentences that begin with a coordinating conjunction are often weak sentences that are made stronger simply by removing the conjunction.
 Our advice is to use these little words sparingly to avoid making this common ESL mistake.

 Misusing the terms which and that is a common ESL mistake.
 That is used when the information being added is essential to the understanding of the sentence.
 Which is used when the information being added is not essential to the understanding of the sentence.
 If you use a which statement, be sure to offset it with commas.

 10. Don't be afraid to make definitive statements

 We frequently note the absence of definitive statements in ESL writing.
 You may think that being non-committal is a way of maintaining objectivity, or you just may not be confident enough in your English writing.
 However, you should not be afraid of making definitive statements.
 When definitive statements are made, sentences are typically shorter and the writing becomes clearer and more concise.

-If you notice that you make many of these common ESL mistakes or are still second-guessing your writing, why not use our English academic editing services to make your academic ESL writing more clear and effective.
-If you are looking to improve your understanding of the English language, check out GrammarCamp and see if grammar training is right for you.
+If you notice that you make many of these common ESL mistakes or are still second-guessing your writing, check out GrammarCamp, an online grammar training course.